Wumpf/IncludeToolbox/README.md

     Look in the output window for Include Toolbox to get more information.

 # Version History
+* 3.0.0
+   * New SDK and Tools.
+General renewal.
+Visual Studio 2022 support, dropped support for 2015 and 2017.
+   * Refactoring of IWYU, new code and new feature set.
+   * Some features are dropped for now, until fixed.
+   * Build pipeline for IWYU, which builds every month at [Build](https://github.com/Agrael1/BuildIWYU)!
+   * CI/CD for this whole project!
+   * Added Include mapper[beta] for IWYU, works as public-public include mapping.
+   * Include What You Use additions:
+       * Added LL1 partial parser for includes and forward declarations.
+       * Added forward declaration moving to the beginning of the file, after all the includes.
+       * Empty namespace removal tool.
 * 2.4.1
    * Fixed crash when opening context menu on some non-project files
 * 2.4.0